ohcnetwork/care_analytics_sql/Internal/Prediction/bed_availability_prediction.md

       AND (fle.end_datetime IS NULL OR fle.end_datetime > NOW())
     GROUP BY 1, 2
 ),

--- Actual count of each day-of-week in the 90-day lookback window (12 or 13) dow_occurrences AS (
+dow_occurrences AS (
     SELECT
         EXTRACT(DOW FROM d) AS dow,